mia-platform/documentation/docs/fast_data/configuration/single_view_creator/low_code.md

   }
 ```

-This means the `pr_reviews` projection is connected to:
+This means the `pr_reviews` Projection is connected to:

 * `pr_registry` through the `rev_to_reg` condition, which means the documents are linked if the registry `ID_USER` field is the same as the reviews `ID_USER` field;
 * `pr_dishes` through the `rev_to_dish` condition, which means the documents are linked if the dish `id_dish` field is the same as the reviews `ID_DISH` field;